 - If the salary has not been paid within one month of the due date, the employer is deemed to be “refusing to pay wages.”

-If you find yourself in this situation, here are the legal steps for you to take:
+However, if you still have not receive your salary after the reminders, here are the legal steps for you to take:

 - Contact the MoHRE helpline on 800 665 or visit the local labour office to get advice and support.